 Flexible Payment Plans With Your Program’s School

 Depending on the school you choose to take your undergraduate certificate with, you may also have the possibility to work out a personalized payment plan.
 At MyComputerCareer, both federal and public funding programs are available, as well as state and federal assistance under the Workforce Innovation and Opportunities Act and Veterans Administration programs.
-And together with our Admissions Director and Financial Aid Specialists, you will be able to find the best financial solution that will fit your needs.
+And together with our Admissions Director and Financial Aid Specialists, you will be able to find the best financial solution to earn certifications online while fitting your needs.

 How Online Education Programs Work

 Since earning your certifications online means that you will be studying remotely, you will also have the possibility to set your own hours of study, not being constrained by actual class hours.
 Yet, this high degree of flexibility also comes at a cost.
 It means that you may be subject to procrastination and other distractions that can keep you away from studying and even dropping out of the course altogether.
 As such, you should take into account the following: